What Is Tension-Type Headache?

 Mild to moderate intensity

-The pain does not prevent routine activities, although it reduces productivity.
+The pain doesn't prevent routine activities, although it cuts into productivity.
 In the chronic form it may be moderate.

 Duration of 30 minutes to 7 days

-Episodes typically last hours, but in the chronic form pain may be continuous for weeks.
+Episodes typically last hours, but in the chronic form pain can persist for weeks.

 Does not worsen with routine physical activity